zhanpengtong/hw5/README.md

 # Homework 05 README

-Name:
+Name: Zhanpeng Tong

-Github Account name:
+Github Account name: zhanpengtong

-URL to your Homework 05 Repo:
+URL to your Homework 05 Repo: https://github.com/zhanpengtong/hw5.git

 ---

 How many hours did it take you to complete this assignment (estimate)?
+5 hours.

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
 - one per row, add more if needed
+Nope

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)
 - one row per resource
+Nope

 (Optional) What was your favorite part of the assignment?